Apple iPhone 16 Pro Max vs OnePlus 12

 Who should buy each?

-Choose the Apple iPhone 16 Pro Max if: you love photography with a stellar 48MP camera, you want the best display at 6.9 inches, or you value premium build quality with IP68 rating.
+Choose the Apple iPhone 16 Pro Max if: you prioritize camera quality with 48MP capabilities, want the largest display for media, or need a premium build with IP68 water resistance.

 Conclusion